-Feedback on the draft LSPS and draft LHS could be made via:
+Feedback on the draft LSPS and draft LHS, including the ELS Review and Update could be made via:

 - written submission to Council via mail or email; or - online survey / guided response through Council's Community Engagement Portal.

 Sentiment from the Drop-In Sessions was also recorded in staff notes.